ggianniny/utah_inverts/cleaned_data/FileInfo.md

   9. **sgcns.csv** has taxonomic info, sample metadata, taxa density, site elevation, and listing states for SGCN taxa from Utah, Colorado, Arizona, Nevda, Idaho, and Wyoming that are present in the dataset.

+  10. **site_ecoregions.csv** has sample metadata and taxonomic data along with added columns for ecoregion name and ecoregion ID.

+  11. **eco_richness_density.csv** has taxonomic richness and density calculations for each utah ecoregion and year combo.
+Samples with fewer than 300 observations have been dropped from the dataset, and samples with over 300 observations have been randomly subsampled to 300 individuals.
+In addition to overall richness and mean density, there are also columns for richness per site and mean density per site to account for variation in # sites sampled per year.